 You will develop analytical skills, deconstructing how meaning is made through technical components such as staging, direction and narrative in a diverse range of film texts, including: black and white, foreign language and independent films as well as more mainstream products.
 This will include films from the US, World and British cinemas.

-You will also have a creative coursework component in both years of the course which will give the opportunity to apply knowledge and understanding through the construction of a screenplay or film product.
+You will also have a creative coursework component which will give the opportunity to apply knowledge and understanding through the construction of a screenplay or film product.

 How is the course assessed?

-Over the two years, the main assessment will be in the form of examinations but there will still be a creative coursework component (likely to be 20-30% of the final mark).
+Over the two years, the main assessment will be in the form of examinations but there will still be a creative coursework component (30% of the final mark).